This is a provisional version of the competition rules. If you have any feedback, please contact .

 Any attempts to bring any other items unlisted above into the competition rooms are considered cheating.
 In particular, the following items are strictly prohibited in the competitions:

-- any computing equipment (e.g., keyboards, mice, calculators, laptops, tablets),
+- any additional computing equipment (e.g., keyboards, mice, calculators, laptops, tablets),

 - any books, manuals, written or printed materials,